-Let's be clear about what changed.
+Let us be clear about what has changed.

-Previously, Apple's 4.3(b) guideline was a gatekeeper — it blocked new spam apps from entering the store.
-The famous line read: "The App Store has enough fart, burp, flashlight, fortune telling, dating, drinking games, and Kama Sutra apps."
+Previously, Apple's 4.3(b) guideline served as a gatekeeper — it blocked new spam apps from entering the store.
+The well-known line read: 'The App Store has enough fart, burp, flashlight, fortune telling, dating, drinking games, and Kama Sutra apps.'

 | ⚠️ Category at Risk | Status Under New 4.3(b) |